abrennec/sose20_cc2/02_ofApp/assignments/readme.md

 - [Talk of Zach Lieberman](https://www.youtube.com/watch?v=bmztlO9_Wvo) -->

 ## 2) Recap (4 pts)

-### 2.1 Statically vs Dynamically Typed
+Check out the code folder in the repository.
+Inside of it, you'll find two erroneous sketches

-- What is the difference between statically and dynamically typed languages and what is special about the C++ type specifier **auto**?
+- **myRomanticSketch**, which got broken after the screencast and needs fixing; building results in 3 linker errors.

-### 2.2 Interface & Implementation
+- **myStridePatternSketch**, which is even worse and contains several compile-time (4 issues need to be fixed) and linker errors (1 issue needs to be fixed).

-- Explain briefly what is meant by each of the terms and how they relate to the concepts of  *declaration* and *definition*.
+Your task is to:

-### 2.3 ProjectGenerator
+- Import the projects using ProjectGenerator.

-- What is the openFrameworks ProjectGenerator?
-How does it relate to the openFrameworks folder structure and build process?
+- Build the projects and understand what causes the compiler and linker errors.

-### 2.4 pragma once
+- Fix the issues and run the applications.

-- What is **pragma once** and in which context do you need it?
+In your assignment folder, push back the fixed source files.
+Note down in an *.md file what were the issues that needed to be fixed.

-## 3 Programming (4 pts)
+## 3) Programming (4 pts)
 ### 3.1 Sine Waves

 Check out the code folder in the repository.
-Inside of it, you'll find openFramworks apps by Zach Liebermann from one of his classes.
+Inside of it, you'll find openFramworks apps by Zach Liebermann from one of his classes: 01_sine to 04_sine.

 - Build and run the examples, create the project files with the help of the ProjectGenerator.
 Review and understand the code.
   - What is ofGetElapsedTimef() function doing?